carol's cinnamon rolls

 7

-Sprinkle with brown sugar and cinnamon mixture.
+Sprinkle with the brown sugar cinnamon mixture.

 • Sprinkle nuts and raisins.